SuperOfficeDocs/superoffice-docs/docs/mirroring/index.md

 * User credentials
 * Sensitive information

-A complete list of tables both replicated and not replicated with reason are listed in the [Mirrored Tables document][7].
+A complete list of tables both replicated and not replicated with reason is listed in the <a href="../assets/downloads/mirroredtables.docx" download>Mirrored Tables document</a>.

 You will not be able to connect to the mirror database using any SuperOffice client or API!